tock/tock-www/_posts/2018-01-09-ble-virtualization.md

 The device address itself can be either "public", in which case it must adhere to the IEEE 802-2001 standard, and is generally baked into the radio.
 Alternatively, it can be randomly generated, in which case it can change across power-cycles, and a single radio may even have several addresses.
-All the nitty gritty details about device addresses can be found in Bluetooth Specification Version 4.2 Vol 6, Part B, section 1.3.1.
+All the nitty-gritty details about device addresses can be found in Bluetooth Specification Version 4.2 Vol 6, Part B, section 1.3.1.

 ## Implementation details

-Typically, an microcontroller application has exclusive access to the Bluetooth radio since there generally is only one application.
-Not so with Tock.
+Typically, a microcontroller application has exclusive access to the Bluetooth radio.
+That's because it is generally the _only_ application.
+Not so with Tock, which runs multiple totally independent processes.
 The Tock Bluetooth Low Energy driver needs to somehow support multiple processes, each potentially want to advertise their own data.

 The restriction we care about is that processes cannot interfere with each other.
 It turns out that as long as we control the specific timing and source